Nazulka/Poster-Panda/README.md

 - [x] **Products Page**

-* Products are displayed in a responsive grid layout and provide the best shopping experience no matter what device user is using to shop.
+* Products are displayed in a responsive grid layout and provide the best shopping experience no matter what device is used by the user.
-* Products display can be sorted alphabetically, by price, rating and category for the user's convenience.
+* Products display can be sorted alphabetically, by price and category for the user's convenience.
 * It features back to top button to allow users to get to the top of the page if there are a lot of products on the page.

 - [x] **Product Detail Page**

 * When users click on a product that they are interested in it opens in a new Product detail page.
-This page contains a product image and details and allows users to select product size and quantity before adding the product to the bag.
+This page contains a image and product details and allows users to select product size and quantity before adding it to the bag.
 * Product reviews and ratings for the selected product are displayed on the bottom of the page to give users chance to learn other customers feedback.
-* Logged in users are encouraged to leave their own reviews.
+* Logged in users are able to leave their own ratings and reviews and unauthenticated users are encouraged to log in or register first to be able to do the same.

 - [x] **Profile Page**

 * This page is only available for registered users.
-* It allows users to view saved default delivery and update it if need be.
+* It allows users to view saved default delivery information and update it if need be.
-* Order History section contains all previous orders details.
-Users can click on individual order number to view full details.
+* Order History section contains details of all previous orders.
+Users can click on individual order numbers to view full details.

 - [x] **Bag Page**

 * This feature allows users to view their shopping bag, as well as adjusting the quantity of the items or removing it altogether from the bag.
-A toast message containing a snippet of product and costs information pops up to confirm when product is added to the bag.
+A toast message containing a snippet of product and costs information pops up to confirm any changes to the bag.

 - [x] **Checkout Page**

 * Contains a crispy form for user details and delivery address.
 * Order summary is displayed to keep users informed and contains products details, subtotal, delivery charges and total for the bag.
-* Links provided to create an account for all new users or to log in for existing users to.
+* Links provided to create an account for all new users or to log in for existing users.
 * Logged in users can save their details for faster checkout next time.
 * Users can securely fill their credit card details into the form.
 * Checkout success page displays order details as well as sending it to the email provided.
 Users get notified via a toast message.